 We love this holiday and all the customers, teachers & students who want to understand it.
 No order leaves my warehouse without a full DoD History Sheet in every box.
 I want my customers to enjoy real hand made folk art and lovely heartfelt celebrations.
 We urge Latinos and Anglos alike to get out and support all the Day of the Dead festivities, gallery exhibits, museum events and help the schools teach this multicultural holiday.

 Enjoy our sites and contact us if you have any questions!

 Reign Trading Company

 Explore our Day of the Dead scrapbook and History of Day of the Dead & the sugar skull tradition

 Angela Villalba, owner of Reign Trading Co. holds a fabulous sugar skull at the Feria de Alfinique in Metepec, Mexico.
 She's frequently found at Mexican flea markets, artist's homes and photographing Mexican celebrations.

 Robert Terry, our accountant, trouble-shooter and construction guy.
-He's also my father!
+He's also Angela's father!

 Susan Kullmann is our web wizard who is responsible for this amazingly complicated website.
 She IS doctor geek!

 |Tacuba, our company's mascot and constant "pain in the ass" cat, is poised to eat newly received papier mache skulls or munch on pelspan peanuts.
 She's a Bengal cat.